Aryan-Jhaveri/mcp-brockevents/README.md

 - "Are there any social events this weekend?"
 - "Show me events with free food"
 - "What club meetings are happening this week?"
+- "What events are happening between March 15 and March 20?"
+- "Show me evening events on Friday"
+- "What's happening next week at Brock?"

 ## Troubleshooting